 F-1 students are not permitted to work off campus (outside of the university) without prior authorization.
 Off-campus employment is any type of work or services performed in exchange for money, tuition, fees, books, supplies, room, food, or any other benefit that does not take place on the Austin Peay State University campus.

-Students with financial problems should speak with International Education but should never work off campus without first requesting the work through SEVIS.
+Students with financial problems should speak with the Office of International Education but should never work off campus without first requesting the work through SEVIS.
 If you are currently authorized to work off campus due to economic hardship, your off-campus work authorization terminates when you transfer.
 You must re-apply for off-campus work authorization at your new school.

 All F-1 students are permitted to work on campus for 20 hours per week during the academic year and 40 hours per week during summer and winter breaks.